GunioRobot/flicktest/README.txt

 This is Basic README
-README is at root of eclipse and rest of source code file are moved to src directory
+README is at root of eclipse and rest of source code files are moved to src directory

 Contact: jac099 [at] yahoo.com